reubano/ckanny/README.md

 ## Hash Table

-In order to support file hashing, ckanutils creates a hash table resource called `hash_table.csv` with the following schema:
+In order to support file hashing, ckanny creates a hash table resource called `hash_table.csv` with the following schema:

 field|type
 ------|----
 datastore_id|text
 hash|text

-By default the hash table resource will be placed in the package `hash_table`.
-CKAN-Utils will create this package if it doesn't exist.
+By default the hash table resource will be placed in the package `hash_table`. ckanny will create this package if it doesn't exist.
 Optionally, you can set the hash table package in the command line with the `-H, --hash-table` option, or in a Python file as the `hash_table` keyword argument to `api.CKAN`.

 Examples: